BlueImp78/Skyblazer-Practice-Hack/README.md

 - Mashing SELECT while the world map zooms in after selecting a stage can crash the game.

 - The RNG doesn't display in the intro stage.

-- Changing rooms while a boss is exploding can cause graphical glitches.